FrankSzendzielarz/AlgorandVisualStudio/README.md

 After creating a project using a template here, please **Update Nuget Packages** and then **Unload and Reload the project in VS**.

+## UPDATE (August 2023)
+Interactive smart contract debugging using the Visual Studio IDE coming in September.

 ## UPDATE (February 2023)

 The latest version at 1.6 now includes the following changes.